 What is Government Publications Deposit (Legal Deposit)?

-Legal Deposit is a legal requirement for Saskatchewan government agencies to deposit copies of their publications with the Legislative Library.
-It ensures Saskatchewan government publications are permanently preserved and available to present and future generations via the Legislative Library.
-This important goal cannot be achieved without the cooperation of all Saskatchewan government agencies and Crown corporations.
+Legal Deposit is a legal requirement for Government of Saskatchewan bodies to deposit copies of their publications with the Legislative Library.
+It ensures Government of Saskatchewan publications are permanently preserved and available to present and future generations via the Legislative Library.
+This important goal can only be achieved with the cooperation and compliance of all Saskatchewan ministries, boards, commissions, agencies of the Government of Saskatchewan, Crown corporations, Legislative Assembly, and Officers of the Legislative Assembly.

 Who Must Deposit?